The Definitive Guide to Small-scale Capital Raising

 *Basel III is a comprehensive set of banking reform measures, developed by the (global) Basel Committee on Banking Supervision, to strengthen the regulation, supervision and risk management of the banking sector and was developed in response to deficiencies in financial regulation revealed by the global financial crisis of 2008.

-However, an equity-based capital raising exercise can be costly.
-There are advisor fees, legal fees, document preparation fees, SMESX lodgement fees, etc. Issuing an SME Bond, or a series of them, can be a way to cover off those initial expenses.
+However, an equity-based capital raising exercise is not without cost.
+There are advisor fees, legal fees, document preparation fees, lodgement fees, etc. Issuing an SME Bond, or a series of them, can be a way to cover off those initial expenses.

 An asset or a liability?